elycruz/rollup-plugin-sass/README.md

 })
 ```

 The `processor` also support object result.
-Reverse `css` filed for stylesheet, the rest properties can be customized.
+Reverse `css` filLed for stylesheet, the rest of the properties can be customized.

 ```js
 sass({